RaviTeja110820/aws/AWS Essentials.md

 - ***Spot Instances*** are ideal for workloads with flexible start and end times or that can withstand interruptions.
 Spot Instances leverage unused EC2 computing capacity and offer you cost savings at up to 90% of On-Demand Instance prices.

 - ***Dedicated Hosts*** are physical servers with EC2 instance capacity that is fully dedicated to your use.
 You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
 You can purchase On-Demand Dedicated Hosts or Reserved Dedicated Hosts.
 Of all the Amazon EC2 options that were covered in this course, Dedicated Hosts are the most expensive.
->Instance stores are ideal for temporary data that does not need to be kept long term.
+>***Instance stores*** are ideal for temporary data that does not need to be kept long term.
 When an Amazon EC2 instance is stopped or terminated, all the data that has been written to the attached instance store is deleted.

+***Amazon Machine Image (AMI)*** provides the information required to launch an instance, which is a virtual server in the cloud.
+You specify an AMI when you launch an instance, and you can launch as many instances from the AMI as you need.
+You can also launch instances from as many different AMIs as you need

 # Database